huseyinbiyik/bookstore-cms/README.md

-# Book Store
+#Bookstore CMS

-> book-store is a simple book store app.
-It is an SPA and built with React.
+> Bookstore CMS is a simple book management app.
+You can add or remove the books you want to keep.
+It is a SPA built with React, Redux, and BookStore API.

 ## Built With

 - React